 Congratulations.
 You have discovered consumerism.
 Welcome to… well, like one hundred years ago.

-The Earth is almost literally awash in plastic bottles but the real problem is AirPods.
+almost literally awash in plastic bottles but the real problem is AirPods.

 The Macalope bought a pair of AirPods when they first shipped in 2016.
 They don’t hold much of a charge anymore, but he hasn’t just lobbed them into the ocean or sent them to a developing nation where they may or may not strip out what little reusable matter is in them for reuse.
 They still hold easily enough charge to allow his second-generation AirPods time enough to recharge when they run down.
 Eventually, of course, they will get ditched and go to the same place all those plastic containers The Macalope’s weekly alfalfa comes in which, even though he dutifully puts them in the recycling bin, could really be anywhere as far as he knows.